 For instance, when you buy a car, you will always spend money to service it, to drive it and to repair it.
 It doesn’t bring money to you unless it’s a car you use for making business.

 Most Ugandans get tempted to spend money buying expensive cars, drinking in bars, falling in relationships with several girls, building houses to live in and the like.
 Some do it to show off, while others are taken up by the trend.

 Let me tell you fellow Ugandans.
-Think investing your money first in assets that will bring you a sustainable source of income from which you will become financially stable and live the kind of life you enjoy.
-If you begin by accumulating liabilities, chances are that you’ll reach a time when you will regret.
+Think to invest your money first in assets that will bring you a sustainable source of income from which you will become financially stable and live the kind of life you enjoy.
+If you begin by accumulating liabilities, the chances are that you’ll reach a time when you will regret.
 Change your ways!

 #11 – Drunkenness

 Young men are so much into the habit of drinking.
 I am not saying that alcohol is bad.
 What I am saying is that drunkenness is one of the bad behaviours that have deterred Ugandans countrywide to succeed in life.
 They don’t only drink alcohol, but they also smoke marijuana.
 Terrible!
 They only work to get money to drink instead of working towards achievement.

 #12 – Failure to identify needs from wants

 Many people fall into the financial trap because they don’t know how to identify needs from wants.
 And they have grown up like that, which holds them from succeeding in what they do.
 Get the distinction now.

 Need: something you have to have.